-- How would you describe the way God has been revealed to you? - What kind of support do you find from your local Church in order to further your spiritual quest? - ➤ Have you had an opportunity to support others? - Is there something you have been reflecting on which requires action in the new year?
+- What kind of support do you find from the Church and your local community in order to further your spiritual quest? - Is there something you have been reflecting on which requires action in the new year?

 Merry Christmas and Happy New Year!